ome/omero-documentation/omero/developers/GettingStarted.rst

 -  For Python developers, create a virtual environment and install omero-py.

--  Add to your PATH the /bin/ directory of the virtual environment where omero-py is installed - allows you to call the 'omero' command from anywhere
+-  Add to your PATH the /bin/ directory of the virtual environment e.g. ``OMERO_VENV=/opt/omero/server/venv3`` where omero-py is installed - allows you to call the 'omero' command from anywhere

    ::